 Books Behind Bars

-Before outlining ‘Books Behind Bars’ I should talk about Cana Farm, part of Cana Communities, a charity supporting people who have experienced extraordinary life challenges.
+Before outlining ‘Books Behind Bars’ I should talk about Cana Farm, part of Cana Communities, a charity supporting men and women who have experienced extraordinary life challenges.
 Located in Sydney’s Orchard Hills, the Farm is about growing fresh produce (such as veggies, fruits, flowers & eggs) but it’s also about growing friendships and hope.
 They believe in celebration, forgiveness and acceptance.

 They provide the opportunity for people to learn from each other and to recreate themselves.
 The Farm employs people who have lived on the margins and have been severely disadvantaged.
 Education is part of the learning experience and this is done through Western Sydney TAFE Outreach.
 They celebrate difference.
 Part of that support involves offering employment, accommodation and other support services to people who have spent time in jail, services that otherwise wouldn’t be available to them.